-The National Registry complies with the Americans with Disabilities Act (ADA) in regards to requests for examination accommodations consistent with its mission and public protection.
+The National Registry complies with the Americans with Disabilities Act (ADA) in regard to requests for examination accommodations consistent with its mission and public protection.

 ACCOMMODATIONS POLICY OVERVIEW

-It is the policy of the National Registry of Emergency Medical Technicians to administer its certification examinations in a manner that does not discriminate against an otherwise qualified applicant.
-The National Registry of Emergency Medical Technicians offers reasonable and appropriate accommodations for the written and psychomotor components of the registration examination for those persons with documented disabilities, as required by the Americans with Disabilities Act (ADA).
+The National Registry of Emergency Medical Technicians administers its certification examinations in a manner that does not discriminate against an otherwise qualified applicant.
+The National Registry offers reasonable and appropriate accommodations for the written and practical components of the registration examination for those persons with documented disabilities, as required by the ADA.

 The National Registry urges candidates requesting any accommodation to submit such requests as early as possible to provide adequate time to resolve any documentation issues that may arise.
-At a minimum, all requests for accommodations must be received by the National Registry no less than thirty (30) days before the desired test date.
+At a minimum, all requests for accommodations must be received by the National Registry no less than thirty (30) days before scheduling the examination.

 The National Registry will review each request on an individual basis and make decisions relative to appropriate accommodations based on the following general guidelines:

-- To be considered for an accommodation under the ADA, an individual must present adequate documentation demonstrating that his/her condition substantially limits one or more major life activities.
+- To be considered for an accommodation under the ADA, an individual must present adequate documentation demonstrating that their condition substantially limits one or more major life activities.

 - Only individuals with disabilities who, with or without reasonable accommodations, meet the eligibility requirements for certification at the level of the requested examination are eligible for accommodations.

-- The National Registry realizes that each candidate’s circumstances are unique and uses a case-by-case approach to review the documentation.
+- The National Registry realizes that each candidate’s circumstances are unique and a case-by-case approach to review the documentation is required.

 - All documentation submitted in support of a requested accommodation will be kept in confidence and will be disclosed to National Registry staff and consultants only to the extent necessary to evaluate the accommodation.
 No information concerning an accommodation request will be released to third parties without written permission from the candidate.